Vivek-hub-567/Vivek-hub-567/README.md

 - 👋 Hi, I’m @Vivek-hub-567
-- 👀 I’m interested in ... data analyst and cyber security
+- 👀 I’m interested in ... data science and AIML
 - 🌱 I’m currently learning ...
 Ai
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...